-4 ADOPTION OF NEW AND REVISED IFRS STANDARDS

-The following revisions to accounting standards and pronouncements that are applicable to the company were issued but are not yet effective.
-Where IFRSs listed below permit early adoption, the company has elected not to apply them in the preparation of these financial statements
+ADOPTION OF NEW AND REVISED IFRS STANDARDS 4 The following revisions to accounting standards and pronouncements that are applicable to the company were issued but are not yet effective.
+The company has elected that the Standards are not yet applicable to it.